Piccolo (Dragon Ball): Dragon Ball Z

-After Frieza's death, Piccolo trains with Goku and Gohan for three years to prepare for a battle against two powerful Androids created by the Red Ribbon Army's Dr. Gero to kill Goku.
-Though he manages to best Dr. Gero in battle, he is unable to prevent him from activating the other Androids.
-After being defeated by Android 17, Piccolo seeks to unite with Kami, and gain another massive increase in power.
-Piccolo becomes aware of a more dangerous threat named Cell, who seeks to absorb 17 and 18.
-After Cell escapes, Piccolo once again battles the Androids, except this time he battles #17 one on one.
+After Frieza's death, Piccolo trains with Goku and Gohan for three years to prepare for a battle against two powerful Androids created by the Red Ribbon Army's Doctor Gero to kill Goku.
+Though he manages to best Gero in battle, he is unable to prevent him from activating the other Androids.
+After being defeated by Android 17, Piccolo seeks to unite with Kami and gain another massive increase in power.
+Piccolo becomes aware of a more dangerous threat named Cell, who seeks to absorb #17 and #18.
+After Cell escapes, Piccolo once again battles the Androids, except this time he battles #17 one-on-one.
 After a somewhat even match, Cell arrives on the battle scene; Cell needs to absorb the Androids to complete his power.
 While trying to prevent this, Piccolo is nearly killed by Cell, surviving the encounter thanks to his regenerative abilities and following some training in the Room of Spirit and Time, he is forced to participate in a tournament created by Cell called the Cell Games, where he fights one of the seven Cell Juniors that are created by Cell, who are later destroyed by Gohan.

-Seven years later, Piccolo is poised to fight Kaiō-shin at the 25th Tenkaichi Budōkai, forfeiting the match after finding himself reluctant to fight and journeying with him to confront Babidi, being turned into stone by Dabura.
+Seven years later, Piccolo is poised to fight the Supreme Kai at the 25th Tenkaichi Budōkai, forfeiting the match after finding himself reluctant to fight and journeying with him to confront Babidi, being turned into stone by Dabura.
 After being freed upon Dabura's death, he attempts to kill Babidi.
-Piccolo discovers Babidi survived.
-Babidi later demands Piccolo be brought forward or humans will die in the meantime.
-Piccolo then acts as a trainer to Goten and Trunks and their fused form Gotenks.
-Piccolo trains the boys in fighting the evil creature Majin Buu, who finds them and the other heroes.
-After more unsuccessful attempts to kill Buu, he is later absorbed by Buu along with Gotenks and Gohan and dies when Buu destroy Earth He is then revived through the Dragon Balls and aids Goku's Genki-Dama attack, which Goku uses to defeat Buu once and for all.
+Piccolo discovers that Babidi survived.
+Babidi later demands that Piccolo be brought forward, or humans will die in the meantime.
+Piccolo then acts as a trainer to Goten and Trunks and their fused form, Gotenks.
+Piccolo trains the boys to fight the evil creature Majin Buu, who finds them and the other heroes.
+After more unsuccessful attempts to kill Buu, he is later absorbed by Buu along with Gotenks and Gohan and dies when Buu destroys the Earth He is then revived through the Dragon Balls and aids Goku's Genki-Dama attack, which Goku uses to defeat Buu once and for all.